cygni/cts2023-turn-cygnicator/docs/README.md

 - **picotool** provided in the docker image
 - **move UF2 image manually** to the mass-storage device.

+> **_NOTE:_**  For Windows (WSL), you need to manually add USB devices so that they are visible in WSL in order to use picotool.
+[Instructions](https://learn.microsoft.com/en-us/windows/wsl/connect-usb).
+It is easier to manually move the uf2 file.

 #### Flashing using picotool

 For convenience, we have included a flash script that shortens the command that is needed to flash.